aw1875/puppeteer-hcaptcha/README.md

 ## hCaptcha solver for puppeteer

 A library to solve hcaptcha challenges that are automated within puppeteer.
 You can automatically set response values where they should be so the only thing left for you is submitting the page or you can get the response token.
+Average response time is 2-12 seconds (if Google isn't rate limiting for too many requests, otherwise it can take much longer or possibly fail).

 ## Install